kush5683/personal-website/README.md

 # personal-website

 This repository is of my personal website hosted at https://kushshah.net

+I use it to learn basic web development.